lsseong/python-tutorial/ml-tutorial.md

 Kernel size, padding, stride and input width/height will determine the output width and height.
 Assuming it is N, then output volume dimension will be {N, N, K} where we have K-filters.
 Each output layer (i.e. k=1, 2, 3...) is also called a feature map.

 What about ReLU, the activation function?
 Its common practice to place ReLU logic after each neuron output.
 ReLU dimension will be the same as output volume dimension i.e. {N, N, K}.

+It is a good practice to apply "batch normalization" after each layer.
+More here: https://towardsdatascience.com/batch-normalization-in-neural-networks-1ac91516821c